-- a.
-Upon any such request for a hardship exemption, Management will immediately suspend the Minimum Rent requirement and begin an examination of the Household's circumstances. - b.
-A Household will be eligible for a hardship exemption if it is unable to pay the Minimum Rent because: - (i) It has lost eligibility for or is awaiting an eligibility determination for a Federal, State or local assistance program, including a Household that includes a member who is an alien lawfully admitted for permanent residence under the Immigration and Nationality Act who would be entitled to public benefits but for Title IV of the Personal Responsibility and Work Opportunity
+a.
+Upon any such request for a hardship exemption, Management will immediately suspend the Minimum Rent requirement and begin an examination of the Household's circumstances.

+- b.
+A Household will be eligible for a hardship exemption if it is unable to pay the Minimum Rent because: - c.
+It has lost eligibility for or is awaiting an eligibility determination for a Federal, State or local assistance program, including a Household that includes a member who is an alien lawfully admitted for permanent residence under the Immigration and Nationality Act who would be entitled to public benefits but for Title IV of the Personal Responsibility and Work Opportunity Reconciliation Act; - d.
+The Household would be evicted as a result of the imposition of the Minimum Rent requirement; - e.
+The income of the Household has decreased because of changed circumstance, including loss of employment; - f.
+A death in the family has occurred; or - g.
+Other situations as may be determined by the Owner.

-Reconciliation Act;
+If, after investigation, Management reasonably determines that either (i) the Household can pay the Minimum Rent without financial hardship, as described above, or (ii) any such financial hardship would be temporary, then the Household must pay the Minimum Rent retroactive to the date the Minimum Rent was suspended.

+In the case of a temporary hardship, however, the Household may not be evicted for non-payment of rent during the 90-day period following the exemption request, and Management must offer a reasonable re-payment agreement with respect to any such rent not paid during that period.

+If the Household thereafter demonstrates that the financial hardship is of a long-term nature, Management will retroactively exempt the Household from the Minimum Rent beginning on the date of its original request.

+B. Utility Allowances

-- (ii) The Household would be evicted as a result of the imposition of the Minimum Rent requirement; - (iii) The income of the Household has decreased because of changed circumstance, including loss of employment; - (iv) A death in the family has occurred; or - (v) Other situations as may be determined by the Owner. - c.
-If, after investigation, Management reasonably determines that either (i) the Household can pay the Minimum Rent without financial hardship, as described above, or (ii) any such financial hardship would be temporary, then the Household must pay the Minimum Rent retroactive to the date the Minimum Rent was suspended. - d.
-In the case of a temporary hardship, however, the Household may not be evicted for non-payment of rent during the 90-day period following the exemption request, and Management must offer a reasonable re-payment agreement with respect to any such rent not paid during that period. - e.
-If the Household thereafter demonstrates that the financial hardship is of a long-term nature, Management will retroactively exempt the Household from the Minimum Rent beginning on the date of its original request. - C. Utility Allowances.
-Where all utilities (except telephone) and other essential housing services are supplied by the Owner, Public Housing Tenant Rent shall equal either Income-Based Rent or Flat Rent, as elected by the tenant.
-Where no such utilities or essential housing services are supplied by the Owner and the tenant has elected to pay Income-Based Rent, Public Housing Tenant Rent equals the tenant's Income-Based Rent less the Utility Allowance.
+Where all utilities (except telephone) and other essential housing services are supplied by the Owner, Public Housing Tenant Rent shall equal either Income-Based Rent or Flat Rent, as elected by the resident.
+Where no such utilities or essential housing services are supplied by the Owner and the resident has elected to pay Income-Based Rent, Public Housing Tenant Rent equals the resident's Income-Based Rent less the Utility Allowance.

-D. Rent Adjustments.
+C. Rent Adjustments